CAMINO WAS INSPIRED BY A LIFE–CHANGING ROAD TRIP IN THE SUMMER OF 1984…

 The Camino team have made countless journeys since, travelling all over the country and experiencing the true nature of Spain and its food and drink.
 Each time we come back with amazing memories and fresh ideas.
-And rather more addictively, a van crammed full of lovely old Spanish clobber from street markets and antique shops, that will later proudly adorn our walls.
+And from time to time, a van crammed full of lovely old Spanish clobber from street markets and antique shops, that would later proudly adorn our walls.

 Our Executive Chef Nacho del Campo hails from Vitoria, the capital of the Basque Country, a region recognised as the gastronomic heartland of Spain.
 It’s a place where wonderful food and drink, friends and family are central to living, and Nacho brings those values to Camino.

 Nacho’s style of cooking stays true to his roots – honest food and authentic flavours using only the best ingredients made all the more exciting with his incredible passion and creativity, “I like to showcase the varied and exciting produce Spain offers ” he says.
 “I treat ingredients with respect and put flavour and freshness centre stage.”